-If you’re a hiring manager at your organization, chances are that you have had a couple of new hires that haven’t worked out the way that you hoped.
-The costs can be staggering when you really sit down and analyze them.
+If you’re a hiring manager at your organization, chances are you have had a couple of new hires that haven’t worked out the way you hoped, or as we call them - a mis-hire.
+The costs of a bad hire can be staggering when you really sit down and analyze them.
 In work done by Dr. Bradford Smart, author of Topgrading, the estimated cost of a bad hire ranges from 5 to 27 times the amount of the person’s actual salary.
 The good news is that there are ways to systematically reduce the chances of this happening on your next hire.
+According to Gallup mishires cost the US economy over 1 trillion dollars annually.
+How can you avoid this fixable problem?
+Read on.

-When I first read that number, I thought it was a mis-print; I mean how can the costs be so high?
+When I first read that number, I thought it was a misprint; I mean, how can the costs be so high?
 However, after examining their research that identified all of the costs associated with hiring and training a new employee, it became clear that the proof was in the numbers.
 I found the “Cost of a Mis-Hire” worksheet available as one of many great free resources at the Topgrading website.
-I went diligently through the exercise and estimated as accurately as I could to see how much a previous bad hire had cost.
-According the estimates that I used, the cost of my bad decision ran at roughly fifteen times the cost of the employee’s annual salary!
+I went diligently through the exercise and estimated as accurately as possible to see how much a previous bad hire had cost.
+According to my estimates, the cost of my bad decision ran at roughly fifteen times the cost of the employee’s annual salary!

-Highlights of the types of costs involved in hiring:
+Highlights of the types of costs involved in a bad hiring (or a good one):

 Total Hiring Costs

-- Recruitment, search and advertising fees associated with finding a candidate
+- Cost of recruiting, the search, advertising, and referral fees associated with finding a candidate

 - HR department time and administrative costs (for all candidates, not just the one that got hired)